apache/arrow-nanoarrow/dev/release/README.md

 What is Apache Arrow nanoarrow?
 --------------------------
 Apache Arrow nanoarrow is a small C library for building and interpreting Arrow C Data interface structures with bindings for users of the R programming language.
 The vision of nanoarrow is that it should be trivial for a library or application to implement an Arrow-based interface.
 The library provides helpers to create types, schemas, and metadata, an API for building arrays element-wise, and an API to extract elements element-wise from an array.
-For a more detail description of the features nanoarrow provides and motivation for its development, see [3].
+For a more detailed description of the features nanoarrow provides and motivation for its development, see [3].

 Please report any feedback to the mailing lists ([4], [5]).